History of Unitarianism: Precursor movements and early Unitarianism

 The first official acceptance of the Unitarian faith on the part of a congregation was by King's Chapel in Boston, which settled James Freeman (1759–1835) in 1782, and revised the Prayer Book into a mild Unitarian liturgy in 1785.
-The Rev. William Hazlitt (father of the essayist and critic), visiting the United States in 1783–1785, published the fact that there were Unitarians in Philadelphia, Boston, Charleston, Pittsburgh, Hallowell, on Cape Cod, and elsewhere.
-Unitarian congregations were organized at Portland and Saco in 1792 by Thomas Oxnard; in 1800 the First Church in Plymouth—the congregation founded by the Pilgrims in 1620—accepted the more liberal faith.
-Joseph Priestley emigrated to the United States in 1794, and organized a Unitarian Church at Northumberland, Pennsylvania, the same year and one at Philadelphia in 1796.
+The Rev. William Hazlitt (father of the essayist and critic), visiting the United States in 1783–1785, published the fact that there were Unitarians in Philadelphia, Boston, Charleston, South Carolina, Pittsburgh, Hallowell, Maine, on Cape Cod, and elsewhere.
+Unitarian congregations were organized at Portland and Saco, Maine in 1792 by Thomas Oxnard; in 1800 the First Church in Plymouth—the congregation founded by the Pilgrims in 1620—accepted the more liberal faith.
+Joseph Priestley emigrated to the United States in 1794 and organized a Unitarian Church at Northumberland, Pennsylvania that same year and one at Philadelphia in 1796.
 His writings had a considerable influence.

-Thus from 1725 to 1825, Unitarianism was gaining ground in New England, and to some extent elsewhere.
+Thus, from 1725 to 1825, Unitarianism was gaining ground in New England, and to some extent elsewhere.
 The first distinctive manifestation of the change was the inauguration of Henry Ware (1764–1845) as professor of divinity at Harvard College, in 1805.

-In the same year appeared Unitarian books by John Sherman (1772–1828) and another in 1810 by Noah Worcester (1758–1837).
-At the opening of the 19th century, with one exception, all the churches of Boston were occupied by Unitarian preachers, and various periodicals and organizations expressed their opinions.
+Unitarian books appeared by John Sherman (1772–1828) that same year and in 1810 by Noah Worcester (1758–1837).
+At the opening of the 19th century, with one exception, all the churches of Boston were occupied by Unitarian preachers, and various periodicals and organizations expressed Unitarian opinions.
 Churches were established in New York City, Baltimore, Washington, Charleston, and elsewhere during this period.